LambdaVex/power-scripts/linux/README.md

 # Using Tab as shortcut in the terminal
 $ gsettings set org.gnome.Terminal.Legacy.Keybindings:/org/gnome/terminal/legacy/keybindings/ next-tab '<Primary>Tab'
 $ gsettings set org.gnome.Terminal.Legacy.Keybindings:/org/gnome/terminal/legacy/keybindings/ prev-tab '<Primary><Shift>Tab'
 ```

+> which command in Linux is a command which is used to locate the executable file associated with the given command by searching it in the path environment variable.
+It has 3 return status